armchaircaver/Wordle/README.md

+A helper to suggest the next word to enter into worde, based on the green, yellow and grey letters found so far.

-The algorithm examines each word W from the thousands allowed, calculating the viable solution word that would maximise the number of viable solutions still available if word W were entered next.
+The search algorithm examines each word W from the thousands allowed, calculating the viable solution word that would maximise the number of viable solutions still available if word W were entered next.

 The word that minimises that maximum is the one recommended by the algorithm.